ossia/score-docs/docs/references/devices-types/oscquery-device.md

 # OSCQuery device

-*score* can communicate with devices using the OSCQuery protocole.
+*score* can communicate with devices using the OSCQuery protocol.

 ## What is OSCQuery ?